Nightmare Alley (1947 film): Plot

 A seedy traveling carnival's barker, Stanton "Stan" Carlisle, is fascinated by everything there, including a grotesque geek, who prompts an observation from Stanton that he "can't understand how anybody could get so low."
 Stanton works with "Mademoiselle Zeena" and her alcoholic husband, Pete.
 Once a top-billed vaudeville act, Zeena and Pete used an ingenious code to make it appear that she had extraordinary mental powers, until her attentions to other men drove Pete to drink and reduced them to working in carnivals.
 Stanton learns that many people want to buy the code from Zeena for a lot of money but she refuses to sell; she is saving it as a nest egg.

 Stanton tries to romance Zeena into teaching it to him but she remains faithful to Pete, feeling guilty over the role she played in his downfall and effectively nursemaiding him in the hope of some day sending him to a detox clinic for alcoholics.
 But one night in Texas, Stanton accidentally gives Pete the wrong bottle: the old man dies from drinking wood alcohol instead of moonshine.
 To keep her act going, Zeena is forced to teach Stanton the mind-reading code so that he can serve as her assistant.

 Stanton prefers the company of the younger Molly.
 When their romance is found out, the remainder of the carnies including strongman Bruno force the pair into a shotgun marriage.
 No longer welcome in the carnival, Stanton realizes this is actually a golden opportunity for him.
 He and his wife leave the carnival.
 He becomes "The Great Stanton," performing to enraptured audiences in expensive nightclubs in Chicago.
-As well as things seem to be going, however, Stanton remains emotionally troubled by Pete's death and by his own part in it.
+As well as things seem to be going, Stanton remains emotionally troubled by Pete's death and by his own part in it.
 He eventually seeks counseling from psychologist Lilith Ritter, to whom he confesses all that has occurred.